A Complete Onsite Paging Solution

 - Menu Options Set for Each User: Like the user profiles in software, Spok pagers can be configured to display only the options you want each user to access.

 - Extensive Over-the-Air Programming: You can configure many features over the air, including Power Off, Time, Delete Messages, Alert Mode, Capcodes, and Disable Pager.
 Spok pagers are easy to program by hand, over the air, and even via a USB port.

 - Priority Override: This feature ensures that pagers set to inaudible become audible for high-priority messages.
 This is especially important for hospital paging devices.

 Spok offers POCSAG pagers.
-We carry intrinsically safe and ATEX-approved pagers for use in hazardous environments.
 Note: not all pagers are available in all geographies.

 The iLand® Two-Way paging system is a campus-based messaging system that combines the speed of an in-house network with the broad coverage of a wide area system—all without the need for substantial equipment installation.